Shuttle-SE/Shuttle-SE.github.io/README.md

 -Community Managers
 -Support Staff

-For info, please contact one of our team.
+For info, please contact one of our team in our official Discord server [https://discord.gg/YdM43sp](https://discord.gg/YdM43sp)

 # Support